ractivejs/ractivejs.github.io/legacy/0.8/Templates.md

 # Templates

-In Ractive, templates (until they get {{{createLink 'ractive-parse' 'parsed'}}}, at least) are just snippets of HTML, with a few differences.
+In Ractive, templates (until they get [parsed](ractive-parse.md), at least) are just snippets of HTML, with a few differences.
 A template should be *well-formed* - Ractive's parser is not quite as forgiving as the HTML parsers found in browsers (though it does allow things like implicitly closed elements).

 Strictly speaking, a Ractive template is not valid HTML (for one thing, 'valid HTML' describes an entire document, and we're only dealing with snippets), but *it doesn't matter*, even if you're the kind of obsessive who can't stand a single error in the [W3C validator](http://validator.w3.org/), because it all comes out as lovely standards-compliant DOM.